jywebs/GitHub_interview/Preso/presenter_notes.md

 If you have anything to do with media today you have probably seen news articals saying something to the effect of - AI is coming for all of our jobs - **especially developers**.
 To me, AI isn’t about replacing developers.
 It’s about removing friction so they can focus on higher-value work.

-Before starting this process with GitHub, my experiance with GitHub was like, what I suspect many enterprise users is - just using GitHub as the Git repository UI.
-As part of preparing for this journey with GitHub, I wanted to dive deeper into features I would use if I were starting fresh, with a new product, company or just in the industry today.

-The feature I choose to prioritize getting comfortable with is **GitHub Copilot**.
-Because if you’re not using some kind of AI in your development workflow today, you’re getting left behind.

-I found out that Copilot gave me three things quickly that used to take me hours and were the least enjoyable in my daily tasks:
+As I used Copilot I quickly out that it gave me three things that used to take me hours and were the least enjoyable in my daily tasks:

 1. **Scaffolding** – After I created a PRD for my test project, I asked Copilot to built my codebase structure and base files and it did so accurately in seconds.
-2. **Unit tests** – Once I had the core code written, I used the Copilot chat and asked it to generate my unit tests.
+2. **Unit tests** – Once I had the main code written, I used the Copilot chat and asked it to generate my unit tests.
 This replaced a task often done with frustration and many, many itterations.
-3. **Automation** – I told Copilot to create my Dockerfile and associated GitHub Actions workflow to build and push that docker container to my DockerHub and it did so quickly and efficiently.
+3. **Automation** – I told Copilot to create my Dockerfile and associated GitHub Action workflowd to build and push that docker container to my DockerHub and it did so quickly and efficiently.

 As I experimented more, I realized it could also help solve issues I documented in my repo (**espically in agent mode**).
-I did find that the better the issue was documented the better the resulting fix was.
+I did find out however, that the better the issue was documented the better the resulting fix was.
 Honestly, it made me wish I had Copilot next to me on those 3 a.m. pager calls when a hotfix was needed 20 minutes ago.

 **Takeaway:**